I'm new to this. Can you walk me through the 'My Schedules' page?

 From there, you can edit the Schedule Name, the Description, the Interaction Type as well as any Additional Instructions.

 How do I change the timings and duration of time slots on my schedule?

 You can only modify the time-related variables of a schedule when there are no candidate meetings booked on the schedule.

-From your Schedules page, click on 'View Meetings' on the schedule you wish to edit, then click Manage Schedule, and then click Edit Time Slots.
+From your Schedules page, click on 'View Meetings' on the schedule you wish to edit, then click Schedule Options, and then click Edit Time Slots.
 From there, you will be able to select the Schedule Start Time, End Time as well as Time Slot Duration, and then click Apply Changes for the new schedule to generate.
 Use the sliders on each row to block or unblock timeslots as you wish.
 Be sure to click Save when you are done (video).